ds300/patch-package/README.md

   By default, patch-package checks whether you use npm, yarn or bun based on which lockfile you have.
-If you have multiple lockfiles, it uses npm by default.
+If you have multiple lockfiles, it uses npm by default (in cases where npm is not available, it will resort to yarn).
 Set this option to override that default and always use yarn.

 - `--use-bun`